Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Dinner: Fish fillet, whole grain rice, and steamed vegetables

-Combine all these meals with an intense strength training routine that includes resistance exercises.
+Combine these meals with an intense strength training routine that includes resistance exercises.

-The cutting phase is based on the same principle of a bodybuilding diet, but with fewer calories and higher in protein.
-This is also when you add interval training to your workout routines.
+The cutting phase is based on the same principle of a bodybuilding diet, but with fewer calories and more protein.
+This is also when you should add interval training to your workout routines.

-The macro ratio on the cutting phase is (7):
+The macro ratio in the cutting phase is (12):

 • Protein: 20–25%